leviwilson/marshall-starke.org/report/children.md

 * Bella Vita
 * J.E.S.S.E.
 * North Central Area Vocational Cooperative
-* and Council on Aging
+* Council on Aging
 * Bremen Schools
 * Marshall County Child Protection Team

 <h4 class="subheader" id="outcomes">MONITORING OUTCOMES</h4>
-In 2016 the Administration for Children and Families (ACF) conducted a Leadership, Program Governance and Management Systems Review.
-The programs were found to be in full compliance with all federal regulations and performance standards.
-Internal monitoring of class scores reported averages above the national median in all the areas: Emotional Support, Classroom Organization and Instructional Support.
+In 2017 the Administration for Children and Families (ACF) did not schedule monitoring events.
+Internal monitoring of CLASS scores reported averages above the national median in all the areas: Emotional Support, Classroom Organization and Instructional Support.

 All local and state fire, health, and sanitation inspections reported no concerns.
 The results of the most recent financial audit expressed "an unqualified opinion on all major federal programs" with "no instance of noncompliance material, qualifying MSDC as a low risk auditee."
+All facilities meet childcare licensing requirements.
+Our Head Start program initiated participation in Paths to Quality and completed Level 1.

 <h4 class="subheader" id="performance">HEAD START &amp; EARLY HEAD START PERFORMANCE INDICATORS</h4>